 That is absolutely crucial.

 That is a tragedy, because organisations mentioned today such as World Vision have led work internationally on these matters.
-One of the first issues I worked with them on was tackling the loophole that allowed paedophiles to travel to south-east Asia to abuse children.
+One of the first issues I worked with it on was tackling the loophole that allowed paedophiles to travel to south-east Asia to abuse children.
 World Vision did incredible work on that, so it is a great tragedy for me that some of the organisations that have led in the fight to protect vulnerable people find these problems in their own organisations.

 We have heard many excellent contributions and recommendations today, which I wholeheartedly endorse on behalf of the official Opposition.
 I hope the Minister will explain what progress has been made on working globally with others to implement the recommendations that the Committee has made in its several reports, not least in the light of new allegations in relation to the DRC.